Skip to Content

 Mike takes great pride in his past experiences as a Hockey and Baseball coach for over 20 years, a long-time member of Port Elgin Cenotaph Committee, and member of the Port Elgin Legion.

 Mike has served on Council since 2014.
-In that time, he has served on Physician Recruitment Committee, SMART (Saugeen Mobility and Regional Transit), Committee of Adjustment, Planning Committee, Saugeen Rail Trail Committee, and Port Elgin BIA Board of Management.
+In that time, he has served on Committees and Boards including the Physician Recruitment Committee, Saugeen Mobility and Regional Transit Board, Committee of Adjustment, Saugeen Rail Trail Committee, and Port Elgin BIA Board.
 He also served as the Co-Chair of the Lamont Sports Park Fundraising Committee and takes great pride in having guided that project to its construction.

 Mike looks forward to being a strong voice for all three Wards in Saugeen Shores.